Employee training and development is a significant activity in corporate settings.

 Similarly, looking from employers’ standpoint, it’s a proven way to retain and manage talent, improve business ROI, and achieve growth and profitability in the long run.

-On the flip side, according to the latest employee training statistics:
+But, according to the latest employee training statistics:

 - 59% of employees say they received no formal training for their current positions